-This Easy Chicken Lo Mein is a great meal to toss together when you are short on time and long on hungry!
+With 5 main ingredients plus a quick sauce, this Easy Chicken Lo Mein is a great meal to toss together when you are short on time!

 The versatile nature of chicken and its low cost make it a very popular protein option for dinner.
 So sometimes you just have to get creative when it comes to